feedzai/pdb/README.md

 ## Further Documentation

-For more insight on the available functionality please consult the javadoc documentation.
+For more insight on the available functionality please see projects [javadoc](http://feedzai.github.io/pdb).

 ## Contact